LoRA Provides Differential Privacy by Design via Random Sketching: Experiments

 \section{Experiments}

-In this section, we perform membership inference attacks (\MIA) on some fine-tuned models to show how low-rank adaptation indeed provides robustness against them.
+In this section, we perform membership inference attacks (\MIA) on some models fine-tuned with \LoRA to show how low-rank adaptation indeed provides robustness to them.

-{\textbf{Datasets:}} We run our experiments on three fine-tuning datasets with confidential properties, including Penn Treebank (PTB)\citep{marcusetal-1993-building}, Enron \citep{Klimt2004TheEC} and Pubmed \citep{cohan2018discourseawareattentionmodelabstractive}.
+{\textbf{Datasets:}} We run our experiments on three datasets with confidential properties: Penn Treebank (PTB) \citep{marcusetal-1993-building}, Enron \citep{Klimt2004TheEC} and Pubmed \citep{cohan2018discourseawareattentionmodelabstractive}.
 We split each dataset into three parts and use them as train, validation and auxilliary datasets.

 {\textbf{Models:}} We perform our experiments with GPT-2 (12-layer, 125M parameters, vocab size 50257) on two Nvidia A100 GPUs.
-We apply \LoRA \citep{lora} with default $r=16$ to the query parameters in the 12 attention layers of GPT-2, as in \citep{liu2024precuriousinnocentpretrainedlanguage}.
-For comparison, we also consider a baseline algorithm that fine-tunes the same set of adapter parameters with \DPSGD without using any low-rank decomposition matrices.
-We also consider fine-tuning \emph{all} parameters as another baseline.
-We use $E=20$ epochs for fine-tuning with the default learning rates $\{$\texttt{1e-5, 5e-5, 5e-4}$\}$ (with a linear scheduler) for full fine-tuning, fine-tuning adapters with \DPSGD and low-rank adaptation with \LoRA, respectively.
+We apply \LoRA \citep{lora} with default $r=16$ to the query parameters in the 12 attention layers of GPT-2.
+We also consider fine-tuning with \SGD (no low-rank adaptation) as another baseline.
+We use $E=20$ epochs for fine-tuning with the default learning rates $\{$\texttt{1e-5, 5e-4}$\}$ (with a linear scheduler) for full fine-tuning and low-rank adaptation with \LoRA, respectively.